 You should refrigerate gochujang after opening it; sriracha can be stored at room temperature for prolonged periods without too much concern.

 Gochujang has glutinous rice among its ingredients, which you will not find in sriracha.
-The glutinous rice dives it a thicker and starchier texture than sriracha along with a little sweetness.
+The glutinous rice gives it a thicker and starchier texture than sriracha, along with a little sweetness.

 Gochujang offers everything that you will get from sriracha and more of it.
 It gives you the heat combined with

 Sriracha is milder because it is meant to be an additive for cooked food.
 It can bring the heat without excessively masking the flavors.
 The mildness is a big part of why it is enjoyed worldwide.
 Many people add it to prepared food at the table exactly as they would add ketchup.